 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may include non-contact activities such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue in education.

-Examples which may indicate sexual abuse (it is not designed to be used as a checklist): Sexually explicit play or behaviour or age-inappropriate knowledge Anal or vaginal discharge, soreness or scratching Reluctance to go home Inability to concentrate, tiredness Refusal to communicate Thrush, Persistent complaints of stomach disorders or pains Eating disorders, for example anorexia nervosa and bulimia Attention seeking behaviour, self mutilation, substance abuse Aggressive behaviour including sexual harassment or molestation Unusually compliant Regressive behaviour, Enuresis, soiling Frequent or open masturbation, touching others inappropriately Depression, withdrawal, isolation from peer group Reluctance to undress for PE or swimming Bruises, scratches in genital area
+Examples which may indicate sexual abuse (it is not designed to be used as a checklist):

+- Sexually explicit play or behaviour or age-inappropriate knowledge - Anal or vaginal discharge, soreness or scratching - Reluctance to go home - Inability to concentrate, tiredness - Refusal to communicate - Thrush, Persistent complaints of stomach disorders or pains - Eating disorders, for example anorexia nervosa and bulimia - Attention seeking behaviour, self-mutilation, substance abuse - Aggressive behaviour including sexual harassment or molestation - Unusually compliant - Regressive behaviour, Enuresis, soiling - Frequent or open masturbation, touching others inappropriately - Depression, withdrawal, isolation from peer group - Reluctance to undress for PE or swimming - Bruises, scratches in genital area